How To Edit Your WordPress User Profile

 - Change Password

-Please refer to the above image as you go through the sections below.
+Please refer to the above image as you work through the descriptions below.

-As we’ve already mentioned, you can access your profile screen by clicking on the “Howdy, User Name” tab at the very top right hand corner of your admin screen and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the main navigation menu.
+As we’ve already mentioned, you can access your profile by clicking on the “Howdy, User Name” tab and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard navigation menu.

 Profile > Personal Options